All about La Nucia

-A popular 3 day event generally held in early July, there are craft stalls selling lots of handmade items, stilt walkers, jugglers and minstrels as well as medieval table games and a merry-go-round.
+A popular 3-day event generally held in early July, there are craft stalls selling lots of handmade items, stilt walkers, jugglers and minstrels as well as medieval table games and a merry-go-round.
 The fair is held in the narrow streets by the town hall and church.

-The festivity of San Vicente is celebrated on the Monday following Easter Monday in the natural setting of El Cautivador, where the hermitage in honor of this saint is located, in an old farmhouse between Altea and La Nucía.
+The festivity of San Vicente is celebrated on the Monday following Easter Monday in the natural setting of El Cautivador, where the hermitage in honour of this saint is located, in an old farmhouse between Altea and La Nucía.
 The party in recent years has been extended to the entire weekend, starting on Friday and ending on Monday.
 During these four days there are activities of all kinds from regional dances and performances by Valencian folk groups, to foot races, barbecues or concerts.

 Pobla Charter - On July 9, 1705, through the document of the Pobla Charter, La Nucía was made a town and achieved his independence with respect to the Barony of Polop, For the last few years the City Council has celebrated this anniversary with different events.

-Feast of of San Rafael - The patron saint festivals are those of San Rafael, the third weekend of November, this is a religious festivals, which commemorate the segregation and independence of the municipality.
+Feast of of San Rafael - The patron saint festivals are those of San Rafael, the third weekend of November, this is a religious festival, which commemorate the segregation and independence of the municipality.